xrchz/rocketarb/README.md

 5. Run `./rocketarb.js`.
 It should be fine with no arguments.
 Pass the `--help` to see more options if something goes wrong.

+If you have used `rocketarb` before and want to upgrade to the latest version, you can simply `git pull` your clone of this repo.

 ## What does it do?
 - Ask the smartnode to create a minipool deposit transaction from your node account.